th3kumar/MusicWiki/README.md

     .build()
     ```

-Create an interface for the API you want to call:
+-Create an interface for the API you want to call:

 ```
 interface LastFmService {
     @GET("/2.0/")
     fun getGenres(@Query("method") method: String, @Query("api_key") apiKey: String): Call<Genres>
 }
     ```
-Use the retrofit instance to create a concrete implementation of the interface:
+-Use the retrofit instance to create a concrete implementation of the interface:

     ```
 val lastFm = retrofit.create(LastFmService::class.java)
     ```

-Use the concrete implementation to make a network request:
+-Use the concrete implementation to make a network request:
 ```
 val call = lastFm.getGenres("tag.getTopTags", "YOUR_API_KEY")
 call.enqueue(object : Callback<Genres> {